 “I told you to stop harping on that.
 Also, you didn’t really save me the second time.”

-“Oh, do you want to tell that embracing you while you were falling and putting my body between you and the cold, hard ground wasn’t even a least bit helpful?
+“Oh, do you want to tell that embracing you while you were falling and putting my body between you and the cold, hard ground wasn’t even the least bit helpful?
 That you would have been okay without me putting my body and life on the line for your safety without a second thought?”

 Wait, just when was I embarrassing her?
 I mean, yes, I was trying to embarrass her, but not ‘embarrass’ her in that sense… Whatever.